griffindigitalsolutions/cf7-push-bullet/cf7-push-bullet/README.txt

 3. API Key was added and confirmed to be correct
 4. API Key was tested and invalidated.
 It is not saved.
 5. Form getting filled in
-6. PushBullet notification received on Android App, after form was submitted
+6. Pushbullet notification received on Android App, after form was submitted
 7. The same notification was received at the same time on browser extension and visible in webpage (pushbullet.com)